Betty Paul: Career and personal life

 During World War II, Paul joined the Entertainments National Service Association, a group that entertained troops.
 After performing in Lady Behave (1941) and Old Chelsea (1943), she changed her professional name to Betty Paul.
 She starred alongside the American actor Hartley Power in Lady Behave.
-Her first husband Robin Hood (brother of actress Miki Hood) died in 1944.
+Her first husband, Robin Hood (brother of actress Miki Hood) died in 1944.
 She married Power in 1945 and then later divorced him in 1955.
-During the early 1940s, Paul was on radio with Vic Oliver, Jimmy Jewel and Ben Warris Paul.
-She then acted in Bless the Bride (1947), Bitter Sweet (1949), Into the Blue, (1950), The Dish Ran Away, (1951), All for Mary (1954) and And So to Bed (1961).
+During the early 1940s, Paul was on radio with Vic Oliver, Jimmy Jewel and Ben Warriss.
+She then acted in Bless the Bride (1947), Bitter Sweet (1949), Into the Blue (1950), The Dish Ran Away (1951), All for Mary (1954) and And So to Bed (1961).
 The 1953 Broadway play Maggie was her debut in an American stage production.
 Despite receiving positive reviews, she never appeared in another Broadway musical.

 Paul married her third husband, Hungarian-born sculptor Peter Lambda, in 1958 and they wrote for stage and television together.
 Their productions include creating the first rural soap opera, Weavers Green, as well as The Probation Officer, and Harriet's Back in Town.

 In 1979, Paul appeared in Cameron Mackintosh's stage production of My Fair Lady.
 She moved from London to Tibberton, Gloucestershire, in 1986.
-Here, Paul continued to write and around six of her radio plays were broadcast.
-Paul wrote the novels Lucky Star in 1989 and Conditions of Love in 1992.
+Here, Paul continued to write, and around six of her radio plays were broadcast.
+She wrote the novels Lucky Star in 1989 and Conditions of Love in 1992.
 Lambda died in 1995.
 Paul died on 27 February 2011 in Tibberton, Gloucestershire.